w3c/wai-website/pages/fundamentals/index.pl.md

 title: "Omówienie podstaw dostępności"
 nav_title: "Omówienie"
 lang: pl
-last_updated: 2024-04-27   # Keep the date of the English version
+last_updated: 2023-08-08  # Keep the date of the English version

+translation:
+  last_updated: 2024-04-27   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
  - name: "Stefan Wajda"